CmrCrabs/NEA/paperwork.typ

   - $alpha = "roughness"^2$

 ==== Geometric Attenuation Function (Smith's $G_1$ Function) @CC-BRDF Used to counteract the fresnel term, mimics the phenomena of masking & shadowing presented by the microfactets.
-The $lambda_"GGX"$ term changes depending on the distribution function used.
+The $lambda_"GGX"$ term changes depending on the distribution function used (GGX).
   $ G_1 = 1 / (1 + a lambda_"GGX") $
   $ a = (hat(H) dot hat(L)) / (alpha sqrt(1 - (hat(H) dot hat(L))^2)) $
   $ lambda_"GGX" = (-1 + sqrt( 1 + a^(-2))) / 2 $